dejesusroy/CSCI3308-Holo/TESTING.md

 ## Automated Tests:
 **HoloPollster**
-For the HoloPollster app we are using Visual Studios Test Explorer to create automated unit tests
+For the HoloPollster app we are using Visual Studio Test Explorer to create automated unit tests
 ![alt text](HoloPollsterUnitTesting.jpg "HoloPollster Automated Tests")

 **3DPong - Unity**